-Consulting services relate to GPU and CPU HPC projects, and electro-magnetic simulation.
-In some cases, services align well with the Company's core products.
+Acceleware's consulting services relate to GPU and CPU HPC projects, and electro-magnetic simulation.
+Most often, services align well with the Company's core products.
 In several cases, the Company is developing long-term recurring business from key customers.
-In 2017, the Company will look to build a core competence in artificial intelligence and machine learning to further broaden its skillset.
+In 2017 and into 2018, the Company is building a core competence in AI and machine learning to further broaden its skillset.

-In 2016, Acceleware hosted several HPC training classes in both open enrolment format and custom-designed formats for individual organizations, and will continue to do so in the remainder of 2017.
+In 2017, Acceleware hosted several HPC training classes in both open enrolment format and custom-designed formats for individual organizations and will continue to do so in 2018.